zufre/sinatra-shotgun-server-cb-000/README.md

 4. Start and stop a rack or Sinatra application with shotgun
 5. Troubleshoot common `shotgun` including "command not found, "bundler error", and "port in use."

+## Setup

+Make sure you run `bundle install` to install the gems in our `Gemfile`.
+If your operating system is OSX El Capitan, and you have an issue installing `EventMachine`, first check to make sure Open SSL is installed by entering `brew install openssl` in terminal.
+Once it's installed, enter `brew link openssl --force`.

 ## Why shotgun

 Normally when we develop simple Rack applications like Sinatra applications, we start our application server with `rackup` and load `config.ru`.

-+For the purpose of this lesson, fork and clone this repo.
+For the purpose of this lesson, fork and clone this repo.
 There are, however, no tests to pass.
 In terminal, go ahead and enter `rackup app.rb`.
 If using Nitrous, run `rackup -o 0.0.0.0 app.rb`.
 This will start up a rack server.
 You should see something like this:

 <img src="https://s3.amazonaws.com/learn-verified/rackup.png">